arnoudj/FrankenStat/README.md

 I noticed that the temerature would go up, when the LED was turned on by about 0.25 degrees.
 Measuring the voltage showed a small drop in voltage.
 This was solved by using the 3.3V power, and hooking the 3.3V power to the AREF pin.
 See the sensor guide on [Adafruit](http://learn.adafruit.com/tmp36-temperature-sensor/using-a-temp-sensor).

+# API

+To read the status and control the temperature the following URL's can be used:

+## /

+Returns the status of the thermostat.

+    {
+      "target": 21,
+      "current": 23.15,
+      "burner": false
+    }

+## /up

+Increase the temporary target temperature.
+Returns the new target temperature.

+    {
+      "target": 21.5,
+      "current": 23.15,
+      "burner": false
+    }

+## /down

+Decrease the temporary target temperature.
+Returns the new target temperature.

+    {
+      "target": 21.5,
+      "current": 23.15,
+      "burner": false
+    }

+## /set/16

+Set a new temporary target temperature.
+Returns the new target temperature.

+    {
+      "target": 16.0,
+      "current": 23.15,
+      "burner": false
+    }

 # Useful URL\'s

 [EtherCard Examples](https://github.com/thiseldo/EtherCardExamples)